jhu-asco/dsl_gridsearch/README.md

 # DSL Grid3D: D*-lite on a uniformly spaced 3D grid

+This is an implementation of D*-lite graph search on a uniformly spaced 3D grid for use in global path planning.
+This package provides the ability to create an occupancy grid from a .stl mesh or to specify a grid of a given size.
+The user can specify start and goal positions by publishing to the relevant topics.
+The generated paths are published by the given node.
+The user can also publish messages to set grid cells to be occupied or unoccupied, or mesh messages can be sent to set all cells which intersect with the mesh as occupied.

 # 1 Installation
 We tested DSL Grid3D on Ubuntu 12.04 (Precise) and ROS hydro.